Your Checklist for Starting a Business in Colorado

 You’ll also need to obtain an employer Tax ID number, especially if you plan to hire employees to staff your new business.
 This step sets up your business entity with the IRS and will be the start of filing proper taxes.

 How much does it cost to get a business license in Colorado?
-The Department of Regulatory Agencies5 has all the information you need to understand which licenses will be required for your business.
+The Department of Regulatory Agencies has all the information you need to understand which licenses will be required for your business.
 The costs will vary by licensing requirements.

 Set Up Finances and Banking